Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Wideband DoA Estimation

-The conventional CSM is an effective DoA estimation method, which refines the coarse pre-estimated DoAs \cite{ref21} acquired by some methods with low complexity, e.g., conventional beamforming (CBF) \cite{ref31} and MUSIC algorithm with large search steps.
-The key step of CSM is the focusing process which transforms the signal-subspaces at different frequency points to the signal-subspace at a reference frequency.
-This process on narrowband signal matrix $\mathbf{X}_f(f_z)$ is expressed as:
+C-CSM is a classical DoA estimation method, which refines the coarse pre-estimated DoAs acquired by some methods with low complexity \cite{ref18, ref19, ref20}, e.g., conventional beamforming method \cite{ref27}.
+The key step of C-CSM is the focusing process that transforms the signal-subspaces at different frequency points to the one at a reference frequency, where the signal-subspace at the frequency point $f_z$ is spanned by the steering vectors in $\mathbf{A}(f_z,\mathbb{S})$ \cite{ref9}.
+In this paper, $f_0$ is regarded as the reference frequency.
+Define the set of the pre-estimated DoAs as $\mathbb{S}_\text{p}$.
+Considering only the set $\mathbb{S}_\text{p}$ is known rather than the ground-truth set $\mathbb{S}$, the focusing process at the frequency point $f_z$ depends on the focusing matrix $\mathbf{B}(f_z)$ that guarantees $\mathbf{B}(f_z)\mathbf{A}(f_z,\mathbb{S}_\text{p})\approx\mathbf{A}(f_0,\mathbb{S}_\text{p})$.
+To obtain $\mathbf{B}(f_z)$ while balancing the exactness and the computational complexity, the RSS method is utilized in this paper, which realizes the following optimization \cite{ref19}:

-where $\mathbf{R_Y}$ denotes the average covariance matrix of the focused narrowband signals, and $\mathbf{B}(f_z)$ denotes the focusing matrix at the frequency point $f_z$.
-Regarding $f_0$ as the reference frequency, $\mathbf{B}(f_z)$ is solved by the following equation:

-where $\mathbb{S}_\text{p}$ is the set including all of the pre-estimated DoAs.
-Note that due to the unsolvability of the above equation in most cases, $\mathbf{B}(f_z)$ can be an approximate result rather than the exact one in practical.
-To obtain $\mathbf{B}(f_z)$ while balancing the exactness and the computational complexity, the RSS method is usually used, which realizes the following optimization \cite{ref22}:

-The result of (5) is derived as \cite{ref22}:
+The result of (4) is derived as \cite{ref19}: